 10. Build Trust & Credibility

-Trust and credibility are most likely the two biggest factors underlying any successful, mutually-beneficial relationship.
+Trust and credibility are most likely the two biggest factors underlying any successful, mutually beneficial relationship.
 Where possible, provide references and testimonials as social proof to build trust and facilitate better conversions.

 11. Use Multiple Landing Pages

-All web site home pages are landing pages, but not all landing pages should be home pages.
+All website home pages are landing pages, but not all landing pages should be home pages.
 A landing page shouldn’t necessarily be your homepage.
-In many instances a homepage is a good landing page as it forms the first introduction to your business, product or service for first-time visitors.
+In many instances, a homepage is a good landing page as it forms the first introduction to your business, product or service for first-time visitors.
 However, if you’re seeking better results from more targeted traffic and returning visitor your landing page should be focused on a single offer and feature a specific call to action.
 In the same way that each page on your website should be targeted to a specific keyword phrase, each of your landing pages should be targeted to a single, clearly defined purpose.
 To accomplish this, employ a multiple landing page strategy.
 Create and promote some landing pages that will focus on specific products, services or offers and your conversions will improve.

 12. Test, Track Results & Refine Your Landing Pages

 In a recent post titled “7 Zen Ways to Make More Sales” I concluded the post with a mention of how important testing and tracking are for finding out what your visitors like and don’t like.
-Testing various combinations of copy, calls to action, form layouts and media types will give you an accurate indication of what produces the best conversions rates.
+Testing various combinations of copy, calls to action, form layouts and media types will give you an accurate indication of what produces the best conversion rates.
 Never stop tracking, never stop testing.

 Conclusion